rkuma183/wilsonmar.github.io/_posts/2016-07-30-git-commits.md

    You can email or even post this on a public website.

-0. Better yet, store the key as a Git object, and share it on a remote.
-This object will only hold a key data, and not the file name, or a commit information.
+0. Better yet, store the key as a <strong>Git object</strong> to hold key data.

    <tt><strong>
    git hash-object -w wilsonmar@gmail.com.pub
    </strong></tt>

-0. Copy the response and paste it:
+0. Copy the response (a hash) and paste it at the end of this command:

    <tt><strong>
-   git tag username-pub-rsa 7ed5bd7f134819ea5a3d90a1d5ec7f83a7545381<br />
+   git tag username-pub-rsa 7ed5bd7f134819ea5a3d90a1d5ec7f83a7545381
-   git push --tags
    </strong></tt>

 0. Copy the response and paste it to the end of this command: